 This large, somewhat isolated, and very picturesque beach is a favorite Truro beach for swimmers, boogie-boarders and families.

-However, it's also a somewhat unusual beach in a few ways ...
+It's also unusual in a few ways.

-It's also a beach where, in the most remote part of the beach, sunbathers sometimes go au naturel.
-(FYI: Nude sunbathing is not allowed, and you might be fined if you're caught "sans suit".)
 Personally, I've never ventured to those farthest reaches at Longnook Beach in warm weather.
 But I thought some of you might appreciate fair warning! ;-)

 Ballston is also a nice beach for beginner surfers, since the waves aren't quite as big here as they are at some of the Cape's other Atlantic Ocean beaches.